A Famous Beer Dish – Or It Was

 Food writing and popular literature in Anglo-America – Britain, U.S., Canada, Australia, etc. – frequently mentioned Welsh Rabbit.
 (Oh it’s melted cheese and beer, nothing to do with rabbit, need I say?).

 I have no need to explain its origin or the etymological question whether the Welsh Rarebit is the true name.
 It’s all laid out crisply and accurately in Wikipedia, just look under Welsh Rabbit.

 My interest is more to know a good recipe, as I’ve had signal failures in the kitchen trying to make it.
-The cheese never melts correctly, in particular.
+The cheese rarely melts correctly, in particular.
 The rubbery strands flavoured with bitter hops seems an odd treat even if it is handed down through the centuries.

 A real rabbit, bunny I mean, can be stringy too now that I think of it (fibrous).
 I wonder if the presumably English wag who named the dish was poking fun, not so much at the Welsh for not having rabbit to cook and being satisfied with cheese, but for having a dish which resembled the average rabbit casserole.
 Who knows.

 Anyway I do like a good grilled cheese sandwich.
 A grilled cheese well-made is nice, and it seems a derivative of Welsh rabbit, same general idea but without a beer or other liquid addition.
 Kraft process cheese in fact makes the best one.
 You can add different things to it, I can abide the tomato, but that’s it.
 It was a student standby at the cafes near McGill University in the 70s.
 There’s another dish you never see any more, yes?

 As for Le Welsh, as the French call it, I think I’ve never used the right cheese.
 The French probably always get it right given they have 1000 cheeses there; they will find the right one, certain.
 The French are long-time partisans of Welsh rabbit despite its Britannic origins.